Metalefs/ngx-codemirror-custom-directive/README.md

 All outputs of [ngModel](https://angular.io/api/forms/NgModel#outputs) and

 - `focusChange` - called when the editor is focused or loses focus
+- `valueChange` - called when the editor's value changes
 - `scroll` - called when the editor is scrolled (not wrapped inside angular change detection must manually trigger change detection or run inside ngzone)
 - `cursorActivity` - called when the text cursor is moved
 - `drop` - called when file(s) are dropped